arion-farhi/dental-treatment-detection/readme.md

 **Fillings Taught Me About Problem Formulation:** Despite having the most data, Fillings underperformed.
 Turns out new fillings and old fillings look completely different—this is a class definition problem, not a model problem. **Good ML starts with good problem framing**.

-The Streamlit demo is intentionally simple (static predictions, not live inference) because **portfolio projects should show end-to-end thinking without unnecessary complexity**. **At Avalon Dental, we use a live endpoint in a separate web app.**
+The Streamlit demo is intentionally simple (static predictions, not live inference) because **portfolio projects should show end-to-end thinking without unnecessary complexity**. **At Avalon Dental, we used a live endpoint in a separate web app.**

 ---